🔗 Why Itching and Hair Loss Are Often Linked

 - Colloidal oatmeal

-These ingredients calm inflammation and strengthen the scalp barrier.
+These ingredients calm inflammation and strengthen the scalp barrier(click here to learn about the ingredients in Evavitae products).

 🪮 Try Gentle Scalp Massage